 Changes to the taxation rules on capital gains arising on transfer of immovable property were announced by the Minister for Finance during the 2015 Budget Speech.
-With effect from 1 January 2015, the final tax on transfers of immovable property will be reduced to 8% of the transfer value while the rate in respect of transfers of property acquired before 1 January 2004 will be 10%.
-The announcement of the revised tax regime and the subsequent publication of the Budget Bill in December 2014 do not, as at 31 December 2014, have the substantive effect of actual enactment.
-Accordingly, tax rates used for the measurement of deferred taxation as at 31 December 2014 are those applicable prior to this announcement, which are disclosed above.
-At the date of approving these accounts the group and company were still assessing the net impact of the application of the changed tax regime on the deferred tax liability attributable to fair valuation of property.
-Notwithstanding this, the group is estimating that the impact on deferred tax would principally be recognised in other comprehensive income.
+With effect from 1 January 2015, the final tax on transfers of immovable property was reduced to 10% of the transfer value for property acquired before 1 January 2004.
+The net impact of the application of the changed tax regime on the deferred tax liability attributable to fair valuation of property amounted to €7,800,864 for the group and €6,807,642 for the company.